 The hurricane season lasts from June to November.
 If you’re travelling during this time, check what level of travel disruption cover is included in your policy.

 Crime rates tend to be lower in the major tourist destinations.
-Still, you should check the Foreign Commonwealth Office (FCO) website for the latest security updates before travelling as it can impact whether or not you’re covered by your travel policy.
+Still, you should check the Foreign, Commonwealth and Development Office (FCDO) website for the latest security updates before travelling as it can impact whether or not you’re covered by your travel policy.

 Mexico’s currency is the Peso.
 The majority of ATMs accept UK debit and credit cards.
 You might want to increase protection for your money with cover for cash.